jazzdotdev/jazz/Readme.md

 Those without a [programming background](http://holowczak.com/programming-concepts-tutorial-programmers/) can [learn Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/) to be able to "speak" its programming langauge (its syntax and notation).
 You only need general [scripting skills](http://wiki.c2.com/?ScriptingLanguage) to start.

+## Blessed Rust Modules

 As you wish to solve more use cases with your programs, you can access [Torchbear's functions](#built-in-modules), which are described below and viewable in the [bindings' documentation](https://foundpatterns.github.io/torchbear-docs/index.html) (generated using our [code map](http://github.com/foundpatterns/lua-module-map) app).

-## Built-in Modules

 #### Environment
 * [Actix](https://github.com/actix/actix) actor-model [concurrency](http://berb.github.io/diploma-thesis/original/023_concurrency.html#models) framework (see [RFC 613](https://github.com/rust-lang/rfcs/issues/613) for more info)